autopkg/MLBZ521-recipes/README.md

 Tested both "macOS Print and Scan Driver Installer" and "ICA Scan USB Driver" to download and package successfully.

 The "macOS Print and Scan Driver Installer" seems to support a large number of printers through my poking.
 So the recipes end up labeling the produced package as such and not for a "unique" printer model (this is a change after the last update).
+If you end up choosing a different download type, I would recommend changing the NAME input variable to differentiate from other download types, if you use multiple.

 Available recipe types:
   * download